jraillard/parkndeploy/README.md

 - And that's it ! :sparkles:

-:bulb: The repository will contain branches :
-- `main` : this will be you're starting point
+> :bulb: The repository will contain the `main` branch as you're starting point.
-- `solution` : on this branch you'll will be able to see answers, step by step, to compare with your code if you need to
-- and also... `your_branches` : you have the choice of commiting / pushing everything on main branch or use specific branches (we call that [feature branches](https://learn.microsoft.com/azure/devops/repos/git/git-branching-guidance?view=azure-devops#use-feature-branches-for-your-work)) for each steps :smirk:
+> You're free to use `feature branches` or not.
+>
+> If for some reasons you're blocked during this workshop, you can check
+> `solution-<currentYear>` branches on the main repository.:smirk:

 ### Backend
 ---